Black holes shielded by magnetic fields: Magnetized Schwarzschild black hole

-where $M_{\odot}$ is the solar mass.
-Actually, the stronger the magnetic field is, the more it is concentrated near the axis of symmetry, i.e., $\th=0$ and $\th=\pi$ \cite{gp}.
-This is signified by the value of Larmor radius: $r_B=2/B$ \cite{brp} along the equatorial plane $\th=\pi/2$ (see the red dashed curve of FIG. \ref{f1} and orange dotted curve of FIG. \ref{f2} of Appendix \ref{scpo}).
-Here, one should note that the geometrized unit of $B$ is meter$^{-1}$, and $1$ m$^{-1}$ in the geometrized unit is eqivalent to $1.23 \times 10^{19}$ T in the S.I. unit.
-Although a magnetic field of order $B_M$ significantly distorts the spacetime, it does not change the form of the horizon and the so-called surface gravity \cite{gp}.
+As $B$ is expressed in $R_g^{-1}$ unit, $r_B$ is in the length unit (i.e., $R_g$).
+Here, one should also note that the geometrized unit of $B$ is meter$^{-1}$, and $1$ m$^{-1}$ in the geometrized unit is equivalent to $1.23 \times 10^{23}$ G. Although a magnetic field of order $B_M$ significantly distorts the spacetime, it does not change the form of the radius ($R_h$) of the horizon and the so-called surface gravity \cite{gp}.
 One intriguing feature is that, even a sufficiently small magnetic field $B << B_M$ that extends to a sufficiently large distance, begins to influence the metric at large distance $r$ \cite{gp}, in principle.
-Although the value of $B \sim B_M$ is extremely large, it is not very unusual \cite{tur,sha,ag2,gp}.
-From the theoretical point of view, there exists a critical value of magnetic field:
+From the theoretical point of view, there exist a critical value of magectic field: $B_{cr} =2\sqrt{3}(169+38\sqrt{19})^{-1/2}R_g^{-1} \approx 0.189R_g^{-1}$ above which no circular photon orbit (CPO) exists \cite{gp} (see FIG. \ref{newf} and the related discussion in \cite{sup}).
+In addition, the arbitrarily high effective potential ($V_{\rm eff}$) for $B \geq B_{\rm cr}$ does not allow a test particle (even a photon) to cross the barrier of $V_{\rm eff}$ (see FIG. \ref{vfig} and the related discussion in \cite{sup}).